moezilla402/moezilla402.github.io/README.md

 In the past, I learned _just enough_ of assembly language and C/C++ to pass specific college courses.
 Later, I had to figure out Python in graduate school.
 I have even worked on Java and HTML a bit as side projects and curiosities.

-In the end, I enjoy the art of solving the *engineering problem* but do not enjoy the linguistical aspects of _really_ learning programming languages as much.
+In the end, I enjoy the art of solving the "engineering problem" but do not enjoy the linguistical aspects of _really_ learning programming languages as much.

 This may (or may not) work from time to time:
 Here's a cool Red-Belly Woodpecker that I photographed [Red-Belly Woodpecker] (https://github.com/moezilla402/moezilla402.github.io/blob/main/DSC_0089.JPG)